When to ask for help?

-- Talk to other Mums and Dads and ask if they are/ are not having trouble with the areas you are.
-For example, lots of kids go through terrible twos and might not want to do things, however not all kids become inconsolable at the shops (everytime).
+- Talk to other parents and ask if they are/ are not having trouble with the areas you are.
+For example, lots of kids go through “terrible/terrific twos’ and might not want to do things.

 - Talk to your child’s teacher or child care staff, as they are a great source of information and they are able to see your child in the context of their peers.

 - If you are worried it is better to ask for help.
 You know your child best.
 Health professionals can offer various screening tools and observations to either reassure you or help to investigate your concerns further.